steve1066d/softub-wifi/README.md

 It is based on the reverse engineering figured out by Monroe Wiliams.
 See: https://github.com/monroewilliams/softub/blob/master/hardware/reverse-engineering.md

-This is based on a custom circuit board, based on a Seed XIAO ESP32S3.
+This is based on a custom circuit board, using a Seed XIAO ESP32S3.